Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 While the Bledisloe Cup is now an annual instalment, it wasn’t until 1982 that the two countries agreed to contest the trophy on a yearly basis.
 The arrival of the Tri-Nations tournament ensured the Wallabies and All Blacks would face off at least twice a year – the series had previously varied anywhere between one and five matches long.

-All in all, New Zealand hold the advantage in total Bledisloe titles with 46 to Australia’s 12.
+Overall, New Zealand hold a huge advantage in total Bledisloe titles with 48 to Australia’s 12 – including the last 16 in a row.

 2018 Bledisloe Cup matches